-A maximum of six credits may be accepted in transfer toward electives in the MBA degree program.
+A maximum of nine credits may be accepted in transfer to the MBA degree program.
 (See the Graduate Academic Policies and Procedures section of this catalog.)

 In addition to university policies concerning transfer of coursework, the MBA program will accept transfer of military coursework which meets the following requirements:

 Course requested for transfer must include an official transcript or copy of an ACE evaluation which verifies graduate-level work;

 Coursework must be letter graded or provide verification of completion at a grade of “B” or higher;

 Coursework must be comparable to program requirements (if marginal comparability, a written statement of rationale must be provided); and